tt219493/ESM-Secondary-Prediction/README.md

-Secondary Structure Prediction (Q8) Using ESM
+Secondary Structure Prediction (Q8) Using ESM Fine-Tuning
 ===
-Wraps ESM Model from HuggingFace in Pytorch Lightning Module and fine-tunes for per-residue secondary structure prediction
+Wraps ESM Model from HuggingFace in Pytorch Lightning Module and fine-tunes for per-residue secondary structure prediction.
+Additionally, allows for embeddings to be outputted and used in other architectures.

 **Original Project from COM SCI C121 @ UCLA**
 ___